An abundance of things to do in George Town Penang means you can easily spend a full day here!

 Most attractions are accessible on foot.
 Or by trishaw!
 And many revolve around the history present at this UNESCO World Heritage zone.

-- Gaze Upon Georgetown’s Historical Colonial Landmarks
+1. Gaze Upon Historical Colonial Landmarks

 You can see these landmarks as part of the Penang heritage trail which starts from Armenian Street.